CustomMade

 CustomMade is an online custom jeweler.
-Till 2015, the business operated as an online marketplace connects customers with independent artisans (called "custom makers") who produce custom-designed furniture, jewelry, home decor, and other personalized items.
-CustomMade is the world's first and largest online seller of custom products.
-They have 3,500 custom makers registered on the site and have raised a total $7.65 million in venture funding.
-On May 21, 2015, the business was acquired by Wayfair (NYSE: W) for an undisclosed sum after having raised $25.65MM in venture funding.
-In May 2017, it was announced that founder Seth Rosen had re-purchased the business out of foreclosure in partnership with Western Technology Investment (WTI) to focus on building the custom jewelry business.
+Until 2015, The business was operated as an online marketplace, where people were able to buy custom-designed furniture, jewelry, home décor, and other personalized items by independent artisans.
+Company raised a total of $7.65 million in venture funding.

+On May 21, 2015, the business was acquired by Wayfair (NYSE: W) for an undisclosed sum after raising $25.65MM in venture funding.

+In May 2017, it was announced that founder Seth Rosen had re-purchased the business out of foreclosure, in partnership with Western Technology Investment (WTI), to focus on building the custom jewelry business.

-Company history
+Company History

 Beginnings

-Co-founders Michael Salguero and Seth Rosen met as undergraduates at Boston University, where both had a passion for custom-made shirts, belts, and pants.
-The two founders had careers in real estate and were looking for more exciting work.
+Co-founders Michael Salguero and Seth Rosen met as undergraduates at Boston University.
+Both had an interest in custom-made shirts, belts, and pants.
+After working in real estate, they changed careers.
 In January 2009, Salguero and Rosen bought the custommade.com URL for $140,000 from a woodworker who had owned and run the site since 1996.
 At the time of the purchase, the site hosted around 350 makers paying a small subscription fee to be on the site.
 The site was generating about $35,000 a year in subscription sales.

 Early versions of CustomMade.com drew visitors, but only a small number of those visitors ordered items.
 CustomMade redesigned the site with help from Google Ventures and within a week, increased the number of paying projects by 200 percent.
-From 2009 to 2010, the number of visitors to the site tripled to a total of 1.5 million, and in 2010, CustomMade earned $350,000 in revenue.
+From 2009 to 2010, the number of visitors to the site tripled to a total of 1.5 million.
+In 2010 CustomMade earned $350,000 in revenue.

 In November 2011, CustomMade raised $2.1 million in Series A funding from First Round Capital, Google Ventures, and others.
 With the additional investment, CustomMade planned to expand its Lechmere Square headquarters by 5,000 square feet and its number of employees from 27 to over 50.
 At the time of the announcement, CustomMade had produced over $2 million in project requests.

-In April 2012, CustomMade closed a $4 million funding round led by Google Ventures with additional investments from Schooner Capital, LaunchCapital, NextView Ventures, Andrew McCollum, and First Round Capital.
-CustomMade currently has over 3,500 custom makers on the site.
-As of April 2012, CustomMade has 3 million visitors a year and handles $2 million a month in transactions.
+In April 2012, CustomMade closed a $4 million funding round led by Google Ventures, with additional investments from Schooner Capital, LaunchCapital, NextView Ventures, Andrew McCollum, and First Round Capital.